nutanix-japan/ocp-hci/ocp_scale_out_in/ocp_scale_out_in.rst

    .. figure:: images/ocp_overview.png

 #.
-Go through the following important components and make a note of the details:
+Go through the following important components and make a note of the following details:

    - Overview
    - Projects
    - Networking
         - Services
         - Routes
    - Storage
         - StorageClasses
    - Monitoring
         - Dashboards
    - Compute
         - Nodes (these are your OCP Cluster VMs)
    - User Management (identify which users/user groups from your AutoAD are added)
         - Users
         - Groups
    - Administration
         - Cluster Settings - get your cluster's version
         - Namespaces - make a note of system and user namespaces

 You can see how managing all parts of the OCP cluster are in a single place.
 In a open source kubernetes cluster you would have to install many management packages and go many places them.
 This is one of the strong selling points of a OCP kubernetes cluster.